bonitasoft/bonita-doc/md/configure-email-connector.md

 In order for a process to interact with external systems such a publishing a document on a CMS, calling a REST API or send an email Bonita provides connectors.
 Connectors is a piece of code that is executed when starting or finishing a process or a task.
 It will process input data (for example business variables values) and generate (optionally) some outputs.
 Connector code might only transform inputs but can as well perform interaction with external systems.

-In our example we will use configure an email to notify the manager that a task "Deal with unsatisfied customer" require is attention.
+In our example we will use configure an email to notify the manager that a task "Deal with unsatisfied customer" requires his attention.

 In order to avoid any settings specific to an email provider we will use a tool to have a fake email server "FakeSMTP":
 - Download FakeSMTP from this link: d